Prince1314-patel/Multi-lingual-chatbot/reference-docs/frontend_guidelines.md

   - **App:** Root component managing routing and context providers.
   - **RoomJoin:** Component to enter or generate a chat room link.
   - **ChatWindow:** Displays messages and controls message sending with voice message support.
-  - **MessageBubble:** Renders individual text and voice messages with integrated audio playback controls.
+  - **MessageBubble:** Renders individual text and voice messages with integrated audio playback controls, message status indicators, and retry functionality for failed messages.
   - **InputBar:** Text input box and voice recording with MediaRecorder API integration.
   - **TypingIndicator:** Shows when other users are typing.
   - **LanguageSelector:** Allows users to choose preferred language(s).